Aveglia/vAMPirus/helpmeoutsome.md

 You should now be in your fresh Centos7 virtual environment and if you ls you will see the vAMPirus directory.

-You can now follow the normal directions for setting up vAMPirus with conda below.
+You can now follow the normal directions for setting up vAMPirus with singularity.

+But here is the quick overview of recommended next steps:

+    cd ./vAMPirus; bash vampirus_startup.sh -s

+After running the above you should now have Nextflow installed.
+Now, build the Singularity image and test the installation with:

 Please check out http://sourabhbajaj.com/mac-setup/Vagrant/README.html and https://www.vagrantup.com/docs/providers/virtualbox for understanding how to use Vagrant commands like "halt", "suspend" or "reload"